Drug Dealer Simulator

 Drug Dealer Simulator is a 2020 simulation video game developed by Byterunners and published by Movie Games S.A.
 In the game, the player assumes the role of a drug dealer that must create and sell drugs, slowly creating a drug empire while avoiding local law enforcement.
-Drugs are created with an in-game "mixing table", which allows the player to create unique drugs using existing substances such as amphetamine to baking soda.
+Players can use an in-game "mixing table" to combine a range of existing substances—from amphetamines to baking soda—into unique drugs.
 The game received mixed reviews from critics upon release, who criticized the game's mechanics, which were viewed as basic while lacking variety and challenge.

 Gameplay

 Drug Dealer Simulator is a simulation video game.
 Players are put in the role of a drug dealer with ties to a fictional cartel, and must create and sell drugs while avoiding the local police and Drug Enforcement Administration (DEA).
 These drugs are created through an in-game "mixing table", which allows the player to create drugs out of existing substances (e.g. amphetamine, baking soda, ibuprofen).
 These substances are obtained through searching random areas that a fictional cartel member named Eddie drops the player off at, or by buying them at a local gas station.
 Selling quality drugs increases the player's reputation in the area, and will allow them to reach more customers and eventually forming a drug empire in the city.
 As the player's drug empire grows in territory, managing the compositions of the drugs they create becomes more important, with poor mixtures possibly leading to the death of their clients.